tyleretters/perfect-bootstrap-jekyll/README.md

 # Setup Instructions

 1. Clone repository to your computer.
-2. Using terminal, navigate to the `untitled63.com` directory with `cd`.
+2. Using terminal, navigate to the `perfect-jekyll` directory with `cd`.
 3. In the directory type `bundle exec jekyll serve`.
 4. Visit [http://127.0.0.1:4000](http://127.0.0.1:4000) in your browser.

 ## Adding Pages

 Just add a new `your-page-name.md` file in the `_pages` directory.
-At the top of the file, add this frontmatter:
+At the top of the file, add this "frontmatter":

 ```
 ---